HFG43/Hello-Microverse-/README.md

 Clone this repository to your desired folder:

-Clone with git
+git clone @.github.com/HFG43/Hello-Microverse-/pull/1

 ### Install

-Install this project with:
+Open index.html file with your Code Editor, and put your new desire text.

 ### Usage

 To run the project, execute the following command:

+Run index.html on yor Web Browser to view changes.

+Example command on VSC:
-Open index.html file on Visual Studio Code
+Select your index.html file
+Run Open with Live Server.

 ### Run tests